-The MTC Business Management Adult Student Accelerated Program (ASAP) offers a new and unique way for working adults to fit earning a college degree into their busy lives.
+MTC's Adult Student Accelerated Program (ASAP) offers a new and unique way for working adults to fit earning a college degree into their busy lives.
 By attending class one evening per week, students can earn an associate degree in business management.
 Between weekly classes, students complete coursework online, on their own schedule.
 The curriculum is taught one course at a time in an interactive, team-based learning environment.
+You will complete the program with the same group of students, and classes are always on the same evening of the week.
+This is a limited enrollment business program…successful students have employment experience, are able to work independently, and are committed to earning a degree.

 - Identify and apply strategies managers can use to improve employee performance.